braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages.md

 ---
 nav_title: In-App Messages
 page_order: 2
-layout: user_guide
+layout: featured
-user_top_header: "In-App Messages"
+guide_top_header: "In-App Messages"
-user_top_text: "In-App Messages help you get content to your user without interrupting their day with a push notification.
+guide_top_text: "In-App Messages help you get content to your user without interrupting their day with a push notification.
 Customized and tailored in-app messages enhance the user experience and help your audience get the most value out of your app.
 With a variety of layouts and customization tools to choose from, in-app messages engage your users more than ever before."

-user_featured_title: "Popular Articles"
+guide_featured_title: "Popular Articles"
-user_featured_list:
+guide_featured_list:
 - name: Creating an In-App Message
   link: /docs/user_guide/message_building_by_channel/in-app_messages/create/
   fa_icon: fas fa-mobile